Plot Ideas: How to Discover a Blockbuster

 If you follow the process then you should find your own blockbuster high concept plot ideas.
 Good luck!
-And once you’ve got it nailed, remember the High Concept is just one of the three parts of an Irresistible Elevator Pitch that you’ll need to sell your novel!
+And once you’ve got it nailed, remember the High Concept is just the start, next you need to take that idea and turn it into an Unputdownable Plot.

 If you’d like to discuss the ideas in the article, please email me.
 Otherwise, feel free to share it using the buttons below.